nav-8288/NSF-Blockchain-Project/STATUS_UPDATES.md

 ### Current Takeaway

 The early top 100 results suggest that the repeated address patterns from Week 4 are not only limited to the monthly top 10 transactions.
-Expanding the dataset gives a better base for checking whether exchange/custody and exchange-linked movement continue to dominate the largest normal ETH transfers.
+Expanding the dataset gives a better base for checking whether exchange/custody and exchange-linked movement continue to appear in a larger sample of high-value normal ETH transfers.

+At the same time, the project direction may shift away from only focusing on large datasets.
+Dr. Ramamurthy suggested that instead of only using large data, we may be able to do multiple smaller analyses using blockchain data.
+This could be a good direction because the repeated-address work can still be useful, but it may be combined with smaller case studies or more focused blockchain analysis examples.

 ### Platform Update